oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 -   check for validity of a display setup (calibrated: yes/no, expired, ...)
--   add non EDID monitor support - by a mix of X description and by Xinerama geometry (prepared for 0.1.8)
+-   done (add non EDID monitor support - by a mix of X description and by Xinerama geometry (prepared for 0.1.8))

 |     |                         |               |                   |                               |
 |-----|-------------------------|---------------|-------------------|-------------------------------|
 |     | Progress: 100% \[done\] | Target: 0.1.8 | Start: 2007.08.00 | Assigned to: Kai-Uwe Behrmann |
 ||

--   common screen naming sheme for X11, osX and Windows
+-   done (common screen naming sheme for X11, osX and Windows)
 -   [Named Colours](#Named_Colours "wikilink") in X11, osX ,Windows
     representation
 -   clear about VCGT handling, use Xcalib (licensing?) or ArgyllCMS,